smoqadam/git-pocket/README.md

 1. **You send a URL** via HTTP POST request to GitHub's API
 2. **GitHub Actions triggers** and checks out your repository
 3. **Article extraction** happens using Python's newspaper library
+4. **Metadata is extracted** (author, date, summary, keywords)
+5. **Images are downloaded** and optimized for local storage
-4. **Content is saved** as a formatted HTML file in the `/entries` directory
+6. **Content is saved** as a formatted HTML file with rich styling
-5. **Index is updated** with a link to the new article
+7. **Search index is updated** with article metadata
+8. **RSS feed is generated** with latest articles
-6. **GitHub Pages deploys** the updated site automatically
+9. **GitHub Pages deploys** the updated site automatically

 ```
-URL Request → GitHub API → Actions Workflow → Extract Article → Update Site → Deploy
+URL Request → GitHub API → Actions Workflow → Extract Article → Process Images → Update Search Index → Generate RSS → Deploy
 ```

 ## Setup Instructions